BayesWatch/deficient-efficient/research-log.md

 another 24 WRN-28-10 experiments to run.
 Good to know they can be completed in only a couple of days, I suppose, but it's a little annoying to deal with.

+Checked the darts and imagenet scripts for generating experiments and they match what was planned in the notebooks where we came up with these settings.